 These rules govern photos and videos intended for use in any university publication of marketing or a public relations nature, such as printed and electronic newsletters, web pages, social media, commercials, videos, brochures, viewbooks, reports, promotional items or other marketing material.

-Departments must obtain appropriate releases for all photos and videos that are used in any use other than news and editorial.
+Departments must obtain appropriate releases for all photos and videos that are used in any medium other than news and editorial.
 Releases must remain on file as long as the photos and videos remain in use.
 An effective way to store the releases is to digitize them and store them with the original photo and video files.

-The campuses of Arizona State University are public property, and anyone can take exterior photos of the buildings and grounds for personal, noncommercial use.
+The campuses of Arizona State University are public property and anyone can take exterior photos of the buildings and grounds for personal, noncommercial use.
 Three buildings on ASU's Tempe campus are trademarked: Grady Gammage Memorial Auditorium, Old Main and Sun Devil Stadium.
-Note that even when images are used for a noncommercial purpose, Arizona State University reserves the right to revoke permission if the images are used in a way that, in the opinion of the university, is in poor taste or would reflect badly on ASU.
+Note that even when images are used for a noncommercial purpose, Arizona State University reserves the right to revoke permission if the images are used in a way that, in the opinion of the university, is in poor taste or would reflect poorly on ASU.